The War on Drugs Continues

 More than four out of five of those arrests were for simple drug possession.
 Marijuana arrests accounted for 41% of all drug arrests, and nearly all of those were also for simple possession.

-There’s an emerging scientific and political consensus that drug arrests of otherwise-law-abiding citizens, which result in the accused being locked behind bars, ultimately creates a burden on society, rather than helps it.
+There’s an emerging scientific and political consensus that drug arrests of otherwise-law-abiding citizens, which result in the accused being locked behind bars, ultimately create a burden on society, rather than help it.

 The majority of Americans now support legalizing marijuana, and more importantly ending criminal punishment for all drug use.